Access Free New Mexico State Records (Search Anyone in NM)

 Locals may seek the New Mexico DOH, Bureau of Vital Records for documents related to adoption records, death records, birth records, divorce decrees, and marriage decrees.

-Who Can See Vital Records in New Mexico?
+Who Can See Vital Records in NM?

 Birth and death records can be seen by anyone as long as they’re at least 100 years old and 50 years old respectively6,7.
 Marriage and divorce documents are public New Mexico state records.